apptainer/singularity-userdocs/oci_runtime.rst

 	INFO:    Creating SIF file...
 	INFO:    Build complete: busybox_latest.sif

 This is one way to bootstrap creation of this image in SIF that *retains* a local copy - i.e., a local copy of the SIF file *and* a cached copy of the OCI blobs.
-Additional approaches and details can be found in the section :ref:`Support for Docker and OCI <singularity-and-docker>`).
+Additional approaches and details can be found in the section :ref:`Support for Docker and OCI <apptainer-and-docker>`).

 For the purpose of boostrapping the creation of an OCI compliant container, this SIF file can be mounted as follows:

 .. code-block:: none

-	$ sudo singularity oci mount ./busybox_latest.sif /var/tmp/busybox
+	$ sudo apptainer oci mount ./busybox_latest.sif /var/tmp/busybox

 By issuing the ``mount`` command, the root filesystem encapsulated in the SIF file ``busybox_latest.sif`` is mounted on ``/var/tmp/busybox`` as an ``overlay`` file system,